-- Riddle for the Ages: Two in very quick succession; After their night of wild revelry, Lister wakes up and asks how exactly, on a spaceship three million years into space, he's got a traffic cone in his bednote .
+- Riddle for the Ages: Two in very quick succession.
+After their night of wild revelry, Lister wakes up and asks how exactly, on a mining ship three million years into deep space, he's got a traffic cone in his bed.note .
 The Cat is more concerned about where they acquired a policewoman's helmet and suspenders.
 We never do find out where they came from.note

-- Rule of Drama: Why, exactly, would Diva Droid design a home servant robot that looks and sounds like The Terminator? (the out-of-universe explanation is the actor was covering up his natural accent).
+- Rule of Drama: Why, exactly, would Diva Droid design a home servant robot that looks and sounds like The Terminator?
+(The out-of-universe explanation for the voice is the actor was covering up his natural accent.)